 Logistics worth knowing:

-- Main Tirana office: Rruga Rexhep Preza, accessible by city bus or a 10-minute taxi from the center
+- Main Tirana office: Rruga Rexhep Preza, reachable by city bus or a 10-minute taxi from the center

 - Documents to bring: printed application, passport, photos, rental agreement, insurance proof